Acne scars can be frustrating, to say the least. Not only are they impossible to hide or cover up, but they are also difficult to get rid of.

 Laser skin rejuvenation gets rid of acne scars by targeting the damaged skin cells that make up your acne scars.
 By creating microscopic wounds, lasers are able to eliminate unwanted skin cells while also encouraging the healing process to be redone, and properly this time.
 The body will naturally work to heal these microscopic wounds by ultimately producing the proper amount of collagen that will give your skin a smooth, flawless appearance.

 As a noninvasive procedure, laser skin rejuvenation requires little or no downtime after each treatment.
-Laser sessions take an average of 15 minutes, and patients walk out the door with few signs that the treatment ever occurred.
+Laser for acne scars requires average sessions of 15 minutes, and patients walk out the door with few signs that the treatment ever occurred.
 See how it’s done in this video of Miss Universe Bahamas, Toria Nichole, as she receives her first laser skin rejuvenation treatment at Body Details: